Rhea Wessel, M.A.

 An avid traveler and reader, Rhea contracted wanderlust in 1991 while sailing around the world with Semester at Sea, an undergraduate program through the University of Pittsburgh.

-Rhea, which rhymes with day, as in sunny day, is a freelance writer based in Frankfurt.
+Rhea, which rhymes with day, as in sunny day, is a writer based in Frankfurt.
 She particularly enjoys writing about innovative ideas, cross-cultural nuances and international affairs.